mbernste/mbernste.github.io/_posts/2025-02-22-Art_of_War_part2.md

 **This means that killing is not the important thing.**

 * In a conflict, the most important thing is the outcome, not necessarily the means by which that outcome is achieved.
-The act of killing, and destruction more generally, is such an extreme and consequential act; it should be treated with the utmost respect.
+The act of killing, and destruction more generally, is  an extreme and consequential act; it should be treated with the utmost respect.

 **Therefore those who win every battle are not really skillful—those who render others’ armies helpless without fighting are the best of all.**